 I would continue to follow that rule.
-Under the "totality of circumstances" rule of which my Brother Goldberg spoke in Haynes, I would consider in each case whether the police officer prior to custodial interrogation added the warning that the suspect might have counsel present at the interrogation and, further, that a court would appoint one at his request if he was too poor to employ counsel.
-In the absence of warnings, the burden would be on the State to prove that counsel was knowingly and intelligently waived or that in the totality of the circumstances, including the failure to give the necessary warnings, the confession was clearly voluntary.
+In the "totality of the circumstances" rule of which my Brother Goldberg spoke in Haynes in 1963, I would take into consideration whether, in a given case, the police officer prior to custodial interrogation added the warning that the suspect might have counsel present at the interrogation and, further, if he was too poor to employ counsel that the court of competent jurisdiction would appoint one at his request.
+In the event these warnings were not given, the burden would be on the State to prove that counsel was waived or that on the totality of the circumstances, including the failure to give the warnings, the confession was voluntary.

-Rather than employing the arbitrary Fifth Amendment rule which the Court lays down I would follow the more pliable dictates of Due Process Clauses of the Fifth and Fourteenth Amendments which we are accustomed to administering and which we know from our cases are effective instruments in protecting persons in police custody.
-In this way we would not be acting in the dark nor in one full sweep changing the traditional rules of custodial interrogation which this Court has for so long recognized as a justifiable and proper tool in balancing individual rights against the rights of society.
+Rather than employing the arbitrary rule which the Court lays down I would follow the traditional, more pliable one that we are accustomed to administer and which we know from our cases is an effective instrument in the administration of the Due Process Clause of the Fourteenth Amendment.
+In this way we would not be acting in the dark nor in one full sweep changing the traditional rule of custodial interrogation which this Court has for so long recognized as a justifiable and proper tool in the balancing of individual rights against the rights of society.
 It will be soon enough to go further when we are able to appraise with somewhat better accuracy the effect of such a holding.